Computing the twisted $L^2$-Euler characteristic: Introduction

 \subsection{Acknowledgments}

 I would like to thank Dawid Kielak for suggesting the topic of $L^2$-Euler characteristics and for an interesting discussion, my advisor Bruno Martelli for his support during the writing of this paper, and Matthias Uschold for a conversation which led me to write Remark~\ref{rmk:selfadjoint}.
+I am also grateful to an anonymous referee for many helpful comments and suggestions.